Skip to content

 Use Compact serialization when schema evolution matters more than raw Kryo class IDs.
 Compact payloads carry a type name, field metadata, and a stable fingerprint so readers can tolerate extra fields and provide defaults for missing fields.
 GenericRecord lets tooling read or create Compact payloads without loading the application class.

 GlobalSerializerRegistry loads Kryo by default, or the highest-priority LoomSerializerProvider from ServiceLoader.
 Applications may replace the process-wide serializer directly for tests or custom deployments.
-A custom global serializer becomes part of the wire and snapshot compatibility contract.
+A custom global serializer becomes part of the wire and snapshot contract.